apocalyptech/bl3-cli-saveedit/README-profile.md

 Here's a list of all the edits you can make to the profile.
 You can specify as many of these as you want on the commandline, to process multiple changes at once.

+## Golden Keys

+The number of Golden Keys stored in the profile can be set using the `--golden-keys` argument:

+    bl3-profile-edit profile.sav newprofile.sav --golden-keys 150

 ## Bank Item Levels